decentraland/decentraland-dapps/README.md

 **Sagas**

-Use `createAuthorizationSaga` and add the returned saga to the `rootSaga`:
+Use `createAuthorizationSaga` and add the returned saga to the `rootSaga`.
+Alternatively, if you are just going to use this module on Ethereum (which means you won't need meta-transactions) you can just import `authorizationSaga`:

 ```ts
 import { all } from 'redux-saga/effects'